Was this helpful?

 Phishing attacks can come via email, text message, voice message, chat apps, or when accidentally mistyping the URL for an intended website and ending up on a fake site.

 The best protection that security professionals recommend is to avoid clicking any suspicious links in emails, messages, and on sites.
 The second best option is to double check the URLs of the sites where you are requested to sign in, especially if you’re redirected to them from elsewhere.
 Phishing attacks prey upon the unwary.
 But let’s check out some steps that will help you to prevent phishing attacks.

 However, let’s face up to a simple fact - most internet users are pretty lazy and don’t concern about how to protect themselves from password cracking or phishing.
 Most likely, you’re not double-checking each and every link you click and URL you enter.
 So, what do?

 A password manager like Passwarden grants you reliable protection against phishing, as long as it has an Autofill feature.
 How so?

 When you save a login for a website in Passwarden, it automatically remembers not only the password itself, but also the URL.
 So when you visit this website later, Passwarden knows to suggest the stored password.
 This means that, if you ever enter a site that you have certainly already visited, but Passwarden does not suggest a password to fill automatically - most likely it’s a phishing site.
 Passwarden won’t fall for the disguised URL.

 Any time you notice that Passwarden isn’t offering to sign you in on a website, check why that is.
 It might be because you haven’t saved the password for the site in Passwarden yet, or the site blocks the autofill option.
 However, it also might signal that something is amiss and you’re not on the website you thought you were on.

-Try out Passwarden right now and grant yourself, your team, and family reliable protection from phishing attacks.
+Try out Passwarden right now and grant yourself, your team, and your family reliable protection from phishing attacks.